ThomasGysemans/BangerKing/README.md

 This way, no need to worry about "delete" (or "free").
 This subject is quite complex, as there are "move" actions (to not copy the object), and "shared_ptr" if multiple pointers need to own the same value.

 BangerKing uses smart pointers to easily handle memory, and to make sure that there is not too many unnecessary copies of values.
-Therefore, there should not be memory leak, at least I hope so.
+Therefore, there should not be memory leaks, at least I hope so.

 Here a video explaining them well: https://www.youtube.com/watch?v=tSIBKys2eBQ